IntroCSCI/colorvisionproject-nicolekeane12/README.md

 ### Decisions

 I used an If statment, and another if statment, one to see if the file was open and another one to count to the right amount of places within the file.
+### Updates
+I used if and else statment to check if the color is hard to people with a red green deficieny, if the the color is dark, and if it has a good balance of red green and blue.

 ### Iteration